wazuh/wazuh-documentation/source/gcp/prerequisites/pubsub.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Google Cloud Pub/Sub is a real-time messaging service to send and receive messages between independent applications.
-Learn how to configure this service.
+  :description: Google Cloud Pub/Sub is a real-time messaging service to send and receive messages between applications.
+Learn how to use this service with Wazuh here.

 .. _pubsub: